High Dimensional Statistical Analysis and its Application to ALMA Map of NGC 253: Introduction

 This paper is organized as follows.
 In \S~\ref{sec:high_dimension}, we try to introduce the concept of HDLSS data and high-dimensional statistical analysis, with an emphasis of the high-dimensional principal component analysis (PCA).
 There we present some important theorems that characterize the surprising features of the HDLSS data, without detailed mathematical proofs.
 Then in \S~\ref{sec:data}, we move on to the actual analysis of astronomical data.
 As already mentioned, we used an ALMA map of NGC~253.
 We summarize the data properties in this section.
 Our data analysis is twofold: first we examine if the high-dimensional statistical analysis is really useful for the analysis of spectroscopic mapping data in \S~\ref{sec:preparatory_analysis}.
 After confirming its excellent performance in this type of analysis, we further go to a deeper analysis of the NGC~253 molecular lines in \S~\ref{sec:results_discussion}. \S~\ref{sec:conclusion} is devoted to the conclusions of this work.
-The method to correct the Doppler shift is presented in Appendix.
+Some technical details related to both theoretical and practical methods in this work are presented in Appendix.
+Appendices~\ref{sec:dual_covariance} and \ref{sec:geometric_representation} describe the properties of the dual sample covariance and its geometric representation.
+In Appendix~\ref{sec:non_gaussian}, we present the methodology for non-Gaussian data that was not discussed in the main text.
+Comparison between the results of the traditional and high-dimensional PCAs is shown in Appendix~\ref{sec:comparison_PCA}.
+The method to correct the Doppler shift is presented in Appendix~\ref{sec:Doppler_shift_correction}.